Translation:He is handsome, but not a good person.

 When you understand just enough Chinese to know what the girls are saying about you... ;-p

-I can think of formal contexts for judging people's character (in court, for example), but on further consideration I think the problem is more with the meaning.
-"A good guy" is someone you might want to hang out with, whereas “a good person" is someone with good moral character.
+I can think of formal contexts for judging people's character (in court, for example, or at the gates of heaven), but on further consideration I think the problem is more with the meaning.
+"A good guy" is someone you might want to hang out with, or someone who might be easy to work with or to get along with in general, whereas “a good person" is someone with good moral character, regardless of whether they're particularly sociable or easygoing.
 There's some overlap, but they're not exactly the same.

 To specify "good man" in Chinese, we'd want to use "好男人".

 "Good person" and "good man" have different connotations.
 The former is a more general statement about his general moral character as a person, and the latter tends to be about his ability to live up to certain standards of manhood.